lcaresia/payhere-js-sdk/README.md

 ## Features

-- Works in front end JS frameworks
+- Works in front end JS frameworks and Node.js apps
 - Making one time payments with Checkout API
 - Making Recurrent payments with Recurring API (monthly, daily. annually)
 - Get payments data of your Payhere account using Retrieval API